Norbert515/flutter_ide/README.md

 ##### Multiple Flutter instances running through one engine
 Flutter Desktop is currently being developed and one tricky bit is supporting multiple Windows in one Flutter App.
-Without going into the details, splitting up the way code is run versus how it is displayed would possibly allow to have multiple Flutter instances running which are accessing the same code.
+Without going into the details, splitting up the way code is run versus how it is displayed would possibly allow having multiple Flutter instances running which are accessing the same code.

 ##### As showcased in my experiments
 It could also utilize the hot-reload and source code manipulation which I used for the prototype.

 #### Isn't IntelliJ already doing this?
-Yes and no. IntelliJ has way to communicate with the runtime, but they are pretty restircted and hard to set up.
+Yes and no. IntelliJ has a way to communicate with the runtime, but they are pretty restricted and hard to set up.
-It is possible to send messages to the dart vm which then gets passed to Flutter through the Flutter-engine.
+It is possible to send messages to the dart VM which then gets passed to Flutter through the Flutter-engine.

 ### Interactive rendering